laurent22/go-sqlkv/README.md

 SqlKv provides an SQL-based key/value store for Golang.
 It can work with any of the database type supported by the built-in database/sql package.

-It can be used, for example, to easily store configuration values in Sqlite.

-It can also be used to build a simple caching system when something like memcached or Redis is not available.
+It can be used, for example, to easily store configuration values in Sqlite, or to build a simple caching system when something like memcached or Redis is not available.

 # Installation